aio-libs/aiorwlock/README.rst

 being exclusively locked and there is little, if any increase in concurrency.

-Implementation almost direct port from this patch_.
+Implementation is almost direct port from this patch_.

 Example